MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/apac-idn-invoicing.md

 - Create debit note, relate it with the original invoice and a financial reason that has a **Replacement** operation.
 The system fills in the third digit of the tax invoice number with **1**.

 We recommend that you create a new sales order when it's needed to create a credit note for cancellation and a debit note for replacement.
 When you create a replacement invoice, the original invoice should have a tax invoice number.
-Cancelation which created before replacement and replacement should be related with the same invoice.
+The credit note with the reason **Cancelation** which created before replacement and the debit note with the reason **Replacement** should be related with the same invoice.

 To relate a credit or debit note with an original invoice, select **Credit invoicing** on a free text invoice, a sales order, or when you select a project invoice to create a credit note.

 ## Enable Electronic Invoicing for Indonesia

-This topic provides information that will help you get started with Electronic invoicing for Indonesia.
-This topic guides you through the configuration steps that are country-dependent in Regulatory Configuration Services (RCS) and Dynamics 365 Finance.
+This section provides information that will help you get started with Electronic invoicing for Indonesia.
+This section guides you through the configuration steps that are country-dependent in Regulatory Configuration Services (RCS) and Dynamics 365 Finance.
 It also guides you through the steps that you must follow in Finance to export sales invoices through the service and to review the processing results and the status of invoices.

 ### Prerequisites

-Before you complete the steps in this topic, complete the steps in [Get started with Electronic invoicing](e-invoicing-get-started.md).
+Before you complete the steps in this secion, complete the steps in [Get started with Electronic invoicing](e-invoicing-get-started.md).

 ### RCS setup